devdems/ESP32-PLC/README.md

 **Platform:** ESP32-S3

-A project utilizing the ESP32-S3 to communicate with a **Qualcomm QCA7005** HomePlug Green PHY modem, primarily to read the State of Charge (SoC) and manage charging parameters of an electric vehicle (EV).
+A project utilizing the ESP32-S3 to communicate with a **Qualcomm QCA7005** modem, primarily to read the State of Charge (SoC) and manage charging parameters of an electric vehicle (EV).

 ---